choderalab/missense-kinase-toolkit/docs/getting_started.rst

 Getting Started
 ===============

 This page details how to get started with missense-kinase-toolkit.
-We have used a monorepo structure where all sub-packages are contained within the `missense-kinase-toolkit` sub-directory.
+We have used a monorepo structure where all sub-packages are contained within the :code:`missense-kinase-toolkit` sub-directory.

 Installation
 ++++++++++++

-To install the `databases` sub-package using a virtual environment:
+To install the :code:`databases` sub-package using a virtual environment:

 .. code-block:: bash